rafaelliu/jboss-scripts/README.md

 ## How to use it

-The main script is jboss-as-domain.sh but it is not used directly.
+The main script is jboss-custom.sh but it is not used directly.
 For each instance you should create a init script based on jboss-init.sh, this is the only file you should be editing.
 Most of the parameters are self-explanatory, but a few are worth mentioning:

 * **MASTER_ADDRESS**: this should be set with DC’s address if (and only if) this instance is a HC.
 Leave it commented if it’s the DC
 * **JBOSS_CONSOLE_LOG**: useful for debugging.
 If defined, all STDOUT will be redirected to this file.
 It is not rotated, it’s a simple bash redirect as in &>